MrKinyeki/MrKinyekiPORTFOLIO/README.md

 `ERIC THE DIGITAL CRAFTSMAN👨🏽‍💻
-(Lecturer & Consultant in  IT & MultiMedia`
+(University Lecturer, Consultant & IT Support in IT & MultiMedia`

 I am an IT and Multimedia Specialist, Consultant, University Lecturer, and Head of Riara University Studio, all with 15+ years of experience.
 I specialize in root cause analysis, identifying and resolving tier i—iii issues, IT Support/Cloud/HelpDesk Analyst NOC Technician, customer relationship management CRM, designing ticketing tools, and end-user operations and training.
 Alternatively, I also possess vast experience in Audio and video production and documentary filmmaking….